In Your Arms (Nico & Vinz song)

 "In Your Arms" is a song by Norwegian duo Nico & Vinz.
 It is their third charting single after their debut 2011 hit "One Song" and the follow-up 2013 single "Am I Wrong".
 It was released as a digital download in Norway on 21 October 2013.
-The song has peaked at number 4 in Norway and number 12 in Denmark.
-It has also made the top 60 of the Swedish charts.
+The song peaked at number 4 in Norway and number 12 in Denmark.
+It also made the top 50 of the Swedish charts.

-The song was initially credited to Envy and later changed to Nico & Vinz, as the name change to Nico & Vinz came when the single was still charting in various Scandinavian charts.
-The cover was also re-designed to match with the new name of the duo.
+The song was initially credited to Envy and later changed to Nico & Vinz, as the name change to Nico & Vinz came when the single was still charting on various Scandinavian charts.
+The cover was also re-designed to match the new name of the duo.